 Use the PEAK key to turn on and off the display of the peak speed of targets.
-For example, tracking a vehicle in Car mode, the peak speed is the highest speed attained as the vehicle speeds up and slows down.
+For example, when tracking a baseball pitch, the peak speed is the same as the release speed since a ball only slows down after it is thrown.